-where the kernel $K_p(t, t')$ is given by:
+where the kernel $K_p(t, t')$ is given by

-with the Toomre parameter $Q_T$, and:
+with the Toomre parameter $Q_T$, and

 where $k_\mathrm{crit} = \kappa^2 / (2\pi G \Sigma_0)$.
-The vector $\bm{c}$ is defined as:
+The vector $\bm{c}$ is defined as

-The vertical response is given by:
+The vertical response is given by

-where the vertical kernel is:
+where the vertical kernel is

 Up to this point, we have not assumed a specific vertical form for the external perturbation.
-If the perturbation kicks the north and south parts of the galactic disc in a same (opposite) direction, a bending (breathing) mode is excited.
-Since this study focuses on the one-arm phase spiral, in Section~\ref{subsec:analytic_model} we used the following antisymmetric external density perturbation following Section~3.2 of \citet{2023MNRAS.522..477W}:
+If the perturbation kicks the north and south parts of the galactic disc in the same (opposite) direction, a bending (breathing) mode is excited.
+Since this study focuses on the one-arm phase spiral, in Sect.~\ref{subsec:analytic_model} we used the following antisymmetric external density perturbation following Sect.~3.2 of \citet{2023MNRAS.522..477W}: